t-edson/P65Pas/README.md

 The return value is indicated with the exit() instruction.

+### Register parameters

 When using in procedures parameters, a REGISTER parameter can be included:

 ```
-procedure QuickParameterProc(register regvar: byte);
+procedure QuickParameterProc(regvar: byte REGISTER);
 begin
   //Be carefull if put some code here
   PORTB := regvar;
 end;
 ```

-REGISTER parameters are fast, because they use the W register, so only one REGISTER parameter can be used.
+Register parameters are fast, because they use CPU register instead of RAM for passing values.

+Register parameters are defined using the following reserved words:

+REGISTER -> Use internal work register defined by the compiler.
+Can be used for types of one or two bytes.
+REGISTERA -> Use always the register A of the CPU.
+Can be used only for 1-byte size parameters.
+REGISTERX -> Use always the register X of the CPU.
+Can be used only for 1-byte size parameters.
+REGISTERY -> Use always the register Y of the CPU.
+Can be used only for 1-byte size parameters.

-As REGISTER parameter is stored in W register, any operation using the W register, could lose its value, so the first operation in a procedure, using a REGISTER parameter must be read this parameter.
+As register parameters use internal CPU register, they values could be lost after some instruction is executed, so is a good practice to save immediatly they value in other normal variable.
+So the first operation in a procedure, using a register parameter must be read this parameter.

 ### ASM blocks